Why This Recipe Works

 This version of chicken paprikash takes a few extra steps to ensure the best possible flavor.
 Searing the chicken produces a more complex sauce while adding gelatin to chicken broth gives it a richer mouthfeel.
 The recipe is a little more complicated than your average chicken paprikash, but the results are well worth the effort.

-- 1 red bell pepper, thinly sliced (optional, see note)
+1 red bell pepper, thinly sliced (optional, see notes)

-- 1/4 cup (1 ounce) high quality Hungarian sweet paprika (see note)
+1/4 cup (1 ounce) high quality Hungarian sweet paprika (see notes)

 Pour chicken stock into a 1-cup liquid measuring cup and sprinkle gelatin over the top.
 Set aside.